 • More teens in Mexico feel they spend too much time on their mobile devices, when compared with teens in the other countries surveyed.
 In Mexico, 45% of teens said they spend too much time on their mobile devices, compared with 39% in the U.S., 32% in the U.K., and 17% in Japan.

 "Mobile devices are at the center of life for Mexican families as they are for families in the U.S., the U.K., and Japan," said Bay, the dean at USC.
 "Parents today are facing unprecedented challenges navigating both their children's and their own mobile device use, and we're seeing that in Mexico, for example, over half of parents feel their teen's mobile device use has negatively impacted family meals, conversations, and activities."

-"Our aim with this research is to offer a snapshot of Mexican parents' and teens' mobile device habits, attitudes, and opinions set in a cross-cultural context and to generate further discussion about how devices and technology are changing the way Mexican parents and teenagers interact in a culture that treasures family," said Steyer, the CEO of Common Sense.
+"Our aim with this research is to offer a snapshot of Mexican parents' and teens' mobile device habits, attitudes, and opinions set in a cross-cultural context and to generate further discussion about how devices and technology are changing the way Mexican parents and teenagers interact in a culture that treasures family," said Steyer, founder and CEO of Common Sense.
 "We hope to help guide families around the world toward healthy use and balance in today's interconnected communities."

 Bay and Steyer presented the study's key findings today at the Centro de Cultura Digital in Mexico City.
 The full text of the questionnaire and corresponding data can be found here.